epam/hub-extensions/documentation/hub-component-helm.md

 ## Component Conventions

-If component follows the conventions below, then hub will know how to deploy  it.
+If component follows the conventions below, then hubctl will know how to deploy  it.

 ### Helm Detection